sriram1999s/PyCargo/README.md

 # PyCargo
-## A Package Manager for python, similar to Rust's Cargo
+## A Package Manager for Python, similar to Rust's Cargo

 ## Functionalities